What Is a Hypervisor? Types, Use Cases, and Career Opportunities

-Learn what a hypervisor is, what they’re used for, how to work with virtualisation technology.
+Learn what a hypervisor is, what they’re used for, how to work with them, and other FAQs about virtualization.

-Virtualisation technology makes it possible to separate hardware resources (like CPU and storage) from computers.
+Virtualization technology makes it possible to separate hardware resources like CPU and storage from computers.
 Most famously, it’s the foundation of cloud computing.
-Hypervisors play a key role in the process of virtualisation.
+Hypervisors play a key role in the process of virtualization.
 The following article explores hypervisor use cases, types, benefits, and disadvantages.

-A hypervisor is a thin software layer known as a virtual machine monitor (VMM).
+A hypervisor is a thin software layer that is also known as a virtual machine monitor (VMM).
 Before their existence, most computers could only run one operating system (OS) at a time.
 With a hypervisor, you can run multiple operating systems using one host machine.
-This practice helps reduce the waste of computational resources.
+This practice helps reduce the waste of computational resources and physical servers.

 There are two main types of hypervisors.
 Type 1 is the most commonly deployed type of hypervisor.
 However, type 2 hypervisors can be better suited for certain projects.
 In the following sections, you'll learn how each one works.
 If you're determining which type of hypervisor will be best for your project, consider the pros and cons.

-A type 1 hypervisor is sometimes called a native hypervisor or a bare-metal hypervisor.
-Its pseudonyms are derived from the method of installation.
+A type 1 hypervisor is sometimes referred to as a native hypervisor or a bare-metal hypervisor.
+Its pseudonyms are derived from its installation method.
 Bare-metal hypervisors are installed and run directly on the physical hardware of a computer.
-A type 1 hypervisor can take the place of a host operating system.

 Pro: Programs and software typically go through an OS layer to reach hardware resources like CPU and memory.
 Since a type 1 hypervisor has direct access to the physical computer, it's fast, secure, and efficient for them to run guest operating systems.

-Con: Type 1 hypervisors may require a dedicated machine separate from the host hardware.
+Con: Type 1 hypervisors may require a dedicated machine that is separate from the host hardware.
 This secondary machine is needed to instruct the virtual machines and control hardware resources.

 Type 2 hypervisors run like applications through the OS of the physical machine.
 This type of hypervisor is also known as an embedded hypervisor or a hosted hypervisor.
 Unlike type 1 hypervisors, hosted hypervisors don't have direct access to the underlying hardware.
 They must go through the hardware's OS to interact with its physical resources.